Skip to content

 Dr. Boccuto has been investigating the metabolic profiles associated with ASD, PMS, ID, cancer, overgrowth, and other genetic disorders with the intention of better characterizing the molecular mechanisms underlying these conditions, identifying new biomarkers for a quick and reliable screening test and follow-up protocols, and developing new treatment approaches.
 He has also been involved in projects investigating the molecular and genetic abnormalities responsible for liver disease, microbiota alterations, metabolic disorders, and predisposition to COVID-19.

-Visit Dr. Boccuto's Department Profile.
+Visit Dr. Boccuto's Faculty Profile.

 How their research is transforming health care